ODM2/ODM2/doc/ODM2Docs/core_relatedactions.md

 ODM2 Core: Related Actions
 ==========================

-In many cases, observations result from several related Actions.
+In many cases, observations result from several related **Actions**.
 These Actions may occur in a linear sequence (e.g., a workflow).
-In other cases, Actions may occur that are outside of a linear workflow sequence, but that are related to the Action that creates a Result.
-In some cases, the interpretation of a Result requires knowing the entire sequence of Actions that led to the Result and the Methods used to perform those Actions.
-For example, two separate laboratory analyses could be performed on a single sample using the exact same analytical method.
-These separate analysis Actions may produce very different Results if a different sample preparation or extraction Action was performed on the sample before each analysis was run.
+In other cases, Actions may occur that are outside of a linear workflow sequence, but that are related to the Action that creates a **Result**.
+In some cases, the interpretation of a Result requires knowing the entire sequence of Actions that led to the Result and the **Methods** used to perform those Actions.
+For example, two separate laboratory analyses could be performed on a single Specimen using the exact same analytical Method.
+These separate analysis Actions may produce very different Results if a different sample preparation or extraction Action was performed on the Specimen before each analysis was run.

-ODM2 users have two options for describing what could be considered to be "composite" methods - that is, procedures that are made up of multiple Actions.
+ODM2 users have two options for describing what could be considered to be "composite" Methods - that is, procedures that are made up of multiple Actions.

-1. Create a single, "composite" Method that is a narrative of all of the Actions performed.
-This single Method would then be used with a single "Observation Action" that is linked to the Result.
+1. Create a single, "composite" **Method** that is a narrative of all of the Actions performed.
+This single Method would then be used with a single "Observation Action" that is linked to the **Result**.
-2. Create a series of Actions that are recorded separately, each with thier own granular Method description.
-The relationships among the actions are then recorded in the RelatedActions entity.
+2. Create a series of **Actions** that are recorded separately, each with thier own granular **Method** description.
+The relationships among the Actions would then be recorded in the **RelatedActions** entity.

-Sequencing of and relationships between Actions can be specified in the RelatedActions entity, and the order of Actions can then be traversed by following the sequence of Actions.
+Sequencing of and relationships between Actions can be specified in the **RelatedActions** entity, and the order of Actions can then be traversed by following the sequence of Actions.
 Examples of of how to use the RelatedActions entity follow.

 ### Simple Sample Example

 1. A site visit is conducted (ActionID = 1)
 2. A sample is collected in the field as part of the site visit (ActionID = 2)
 3. The sample is prepared for analysis in the laboratory (ActionID = 3)
-4. The sample is analyzed in the laboratory to obtain a result (ActionID = 4)
+4. The sample is analyzed in the laboratory to obtain a Result (ActionID = 4)

 ![Simple Sample Workflow](images/simplesampleexample.png)

 In this linear workflow, the Result can be linked all the way back to the site visit Action during which the sample was collected.
 Each Action is linked to its parent through a RelatedActionID.
-The nature of the relationships among the Actions would be recorded in the RelationshipType field in the RelatedActions entity.
+The nature of the relationships among the Actions would be recorded in the **RelationshipTypeCV** field in the RelatedActions entity.
 In this example, the RelationshipType for all of the relationships is expressed as "Parent," indicating that in each case the related Action is the immediate parent of the current Action.

 ### Complex Sample Example